sandeepone/chillax/web/pipelines/RESEARCH.md

 * A pipeline consists of multiple stages.

+* A pipeline can have interval for reoccuring job.
+Or it can be created for 1 time thing.

 * Each pipeline is handled by 1 goroutine.

 * Each pipeline definition is serialized to storage.